-Today I read that although there are 9 number of BPD symptoms, they can manifest in over 250 possible combinations.
+Today I read that although there are 9 symptoms of BPD, they can manifest in over 250 possible combinations.

 These 9 symptoms are commonly quoted as the symptoms of BPD:

 … but they are outdated (and pretty vague tbh).

 They were replaced by the DSM-5 criteria in 2011 (sorry, guys…).